fwang2/pcircle/man/fcp.md

 * `-f`, `--force`:
   With this option, **fcp** will overwrite the destination.
 The default is off.

+* `--verify`:
+  Perform checksum-based verification after the copy.

+* `-s`, `--signature`:
+  Generate a single checksum signature for the entire dataset.
+This option currently implies `--verify` for post-copy verification.

 * `--reduce-interval`:
   **fcp** by default will provide progress report.
 This option controls the